What is Amateur Radio?

 - a head-start for a career in electronics, communications and digital technologies

-- supporting your community by providing comms support for search-and-rescue (SAR), Civil Defence and Amateur Radio Emergency Communications (AREC).
+- providing emergency communications for your community: aid search-and-rescue (SAR), Civil Defence and Amateur Radio Emergency Communications (AREC).

 Do I need a technical background?